Phryxus caicus

-Phryxus is a monotypic moth genus in the family Sphingidae first described by Jacob Hübner in 1819.
+Phryxus is a monotypic genus of moths in the family Sphingidae first described by Jacob Hübner in 1819.
 Its only species, Phryxus caicus, was described by Pieter Cramer in 1777.

 Distribution

 It is found in the Neotropics, although it has been recorded from southern Florida and South Carolina.

 Description

 The length of the forewings is 33–37 mm.
 South from Florida, adults are mainly found from August to November but may be found year round.